0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 pay compensation for misconduct committed with the node.
 For all services on PBC there is a basic safety principle: $ValueOfStake \gt ValueOfService$

-As an example, a small oracle of 3 nodes with a stake of 250K MPC can transfer less value than their total stake on the service.
+As an example, the [small oracles](../pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md#bridgeable-coins-on-mainnet) consisting of 3 nodes with a stake of 250K MPC can transfer less value than their total stake on the service.
 The theoretical maximum value of BYOC being bridged per [epoch](../pbc-fundamentals/dictionary.md#epoch) is equivalent to the ETH value of stake (750K MPC).
-In current practice the ceiling is locked below that at 50 ETH.
+In current practice the ceiling is locked below that at 50 ETH for withdrawal oracles and 25 ETH for deposit oracles.

 Services have tasks that require a minimum of time.
 We call that time an [epoch](../pbc-fundamentals/dictionary.md#epoch).
 Within the epoch the tokens are _locked_ to the service and cannot